RADAR: Benchmarking Language Models on Imperfect Tabular Data: Prompts and Experiment Details

-We evaluate all models with a temperature of 0 and default settings, unless otherwise specified.
-Our evaluation includes the following OpenAI models: \texttt{o4-mini-2025-04-16}, \texttt{o3-mini-2025-01-31}, and \texttt{gpt-4.1-2025-04-14}.
+For our main paper experiments conducted in May 2025, we evaluate all models with a temperature of 0 and default settings, unless otherwise specified.
+Our evaluation includes OpenAI models \texttt{o4-mini-2025-04-16}, \texttt{o3-mini-2025-01-31}, and \texttt{gpt-4.1-2025-04-14}.
 We also assess \texttt{gemini-2.5-flash-preview-04-17}, both with and without "thinking" enabled, and \texttt{gemini-2.5-pro-preview-05-06}.

 For the direct prompting baseline, we follow~\cite{kazemi2025BIGBenchEH}, adding instructions that encourage the model to produce a clearly extractable final answer.
 For the code agent baseline, we adopt the high-level tool design principles of~\cite{swe_agent}, introducing two commands: \texttt{python} for executing code and \texttt{done} for submitting the final answer.
-We use the Langfun Python library\footnote{\url{https://github.com/google/langfun}} to interface with language model APIs and execute generated code.
-Below, we include the prompts used for both the direct prompting and code agent baselines.
+We use Langfun\footnote{\url{https://github.com/google/langfun}} to interface with language model APIs and execute generated code.
+Below, we include prompts used for both direct prompting and code agent baselines.

 \begin{prompt}[\textbf{Direct Prompting Baseline}]

 \begin{systemmessage} You are an expert-level data scientist.
 Your job is to answer a data analysis question in rigorous manner given a data table.
 In your analysis: \\ Carefully address \\ \begin{enumerate}[label=\arabic*), itemsep=0.0em, leftmargin=2.5em] \item Missing data: empty or null entries simulating incomplete information. \item Bad values: clearly erroneous or placeholder entries (e.g., \texttt{-1}, \texttt{9999}, \texttt{TEST}, \texttt{\#REF!}, etc.). \item Outliers: implausible extreme values that distort analysis (e.g., 220 breathing rate per minute). \item Inconsistent formatting: variations in representing the same value (e.g., \texttt{22 lbs}, \texttt{22 pounds}, \texttt{weight = 22}). \item Inconsistent logic: cross-field contradictions violating common-sense logic (e.g., end time before start time). \end{enumerate}